heikoxyz/Analysis-of-rock-climbing-routes-in-the-US-/README.md

 **Goal of this project**

-This project is aiming to get first hand experience using more complex databasets and to apply Python-mediated data analysis.
+This project is aiming to get first hand experience in using more complex databasets and to apply Python-mediated data analysis.
 @vnugent was so kind to extract data of rock climbing routes from various US states of the website MountainProject.

 Within this projects I want to ask questions related to rock climbing in the US.